artygus/polaris-react/src/components/ResourceItem/README.md

 ### Item with shortcut actions

 Shortcut actions present popular actions from the resource’s details page for easy access.
+A shortcut action should available on every item in the list.

 ```jsx
 <Card>